Niemann keeps his distance and closes out big win at Riviera - NewsBreak

 Niemann keeps his distance and closes out big win at Riviera

-Niemann overcame a few anxious moments and closed with an even-par 71 to become the first wire-to-wire winner at the Genesis Invitational in 53 years, holding off British Open champion Collin Morikawa and PGA Tour rookie Cameron Young by two shots.
+LOS ANGELES (AP) — Joaquinn Niemann survived a few nervous moments at Riviera and polished off a big week Sunday when he closed with an even-par 71 to become the first wire-to-wire winner of the Genesis Invitational in 53 years.

-The week began with all the players from the top 10 in the world.
-It ended with a 23-year-old Chilean playing his best golf in a 63-63 start and doing just enough in the final round to win.

-“It’s the toughest tournament I think during the year.
-It’s got the best field, the best players are here and that proves myself that I can be competing with the top guys, I can be up there in the world ranking,” Niemann said.
-“I think it’s going to give me a lot of confidence for what is coming next.”

 About the only thing Niemann missed was a chance to break the oldest tournament scoring record on the PGA Tour.
 With two bogeys on the back nine, Niemann finished at 19-under 265, one short of the score Lanny Watkins had in 1985.

-As for Niemann, the tournament hasn't had a 23-year-old winner since Phil Rodgers in 1962, the tournament best known for Jack Nicklaus making his pro debut.
+As for Niemann, Riviera hasn't had a 23-year-old winner since Phil Rodgers in 1962, the tournament best known for Jack Nicklaus making his pro debut.
 Nicklaus tied for 50th and earned $33.33 that year.

 Niemann picked up $2.16 million for his second PGA Tour victory.